 - Are there any industry related executives seeking to move into their own property and run a similar business themselves?

 From the above list, you will achieve an ideal profile for the property being sold and the targeted buyer that is suitably placed to purchase.
 Document the profile to the seller of the property and achieve mutual agreement on the profile before you start any campaign.
 You should be attempting to profile the purchaser with the following categories in mind:-

 - target equity

 - target timing

 - target cash flow

 From the above list, you can then match your property promotion to the buyer profile most easily.
-The sale of a commercial property and the location of a buyer is not just a function of advertising and waiting for enquiry.
+The sale of commercial property and the location of a buyer is not just a function of advertising and waiting for enquiry.
 Gone are the days of advertising the property and waiting for the telephone to ring.
-In this market you have to make the telephone ring.
-The most successful agents and brokers in this market are exploring many channels of property interest for buyers.
+In this market, you have to make the telephone ring.
+The most successful agents and brokers in this market are exploring many channels of a property interest for buyers.
 In markets like this, it is the targeted market that you identify and how you tap into it that really matters.